18F/joining-18f/pages/how-to-apply.md

 * Send PDF version of your current resume
 * Link to your GitHub profile, design portfolio, or attach a writing sample
 * Specify what role you’d like to be considered for.
 Check out our openings [here](https://pages.18f.gov/joining-18f/who-we-are-hiring/)
+* If you're a veteran, please mention that in your email so we can give you priority consideration
 * Don't see an opening that suits you?
 Tell us what you want to do!

 If you want to be considered for the full U.S. Digital Service family and other agencies — submit your application on the [USDS website](https://www.whitehouse.gov/digital/united-states-digital-service/apply).
 Enter "join18F" as the referral code.
 Because you’ll be applying to multiple agencies, application review will take longer than if you apply directly to 18F.